 If these symptoms sound familiar and you’ve noticed them affecting your child for a while, feel free to contact a Crossroads’ therapist for more information or to set up an appointment.

-Begin Working With An Anxiety Therapist in Arcadia, AZ
+Begin Working With An Anxiety Therapist Specializing in Child Therapy in Phoenix, Scottsdale and Online in Arizona

 Our team of caring therapists understands that the decision to bring your child into counseling can be intimidating as a parent.
 This is why we are happy to offer a complimentary 20-minute phone consultation.
-Our locations for child therapy are located throughout the valley with counseling centers located in Phoenix, Anthem, Biltmore/Arcadia, Paradise Valley, and Scottsdale.
+Our locations for child therapy are located throughout the valley with counseling centers located in Phoenix, Anthem, Online in Arizona, and Scottsdale.
 You can start your therapy journey with Crossroads Counseling by following these simple steps:

 - Contact Crossroads Counseling for a complimentary 20-minute phone consult